armanhossiny/link-prediction/README.md

 # Thesis AI.Ms uni of Kurdestan, Iran
 # link-prediction

+# A New Edge Anomaly Detection Based On Negative Link Prediction
 We also proposed a new approach for weighted negative link predictionand a new method for adding the anomolus links into weighted graphs.
 Anomaly detection is a very important and vital task, and it has many applications in various fields such as security, health, finance, health care and law enforcement.
 In recent years, many